Near Horizon of 5D Rotating Black Holes from 2D Perspective: 2D View of 5D Extremal Rotating Black Holes

 \subsection{Consistency of Boundary Conditions}

-As discussed in \cite{CGLM,HS}, for the AdS solution with a gauge field the combination of diffeomorphisms and gauge transformation is consistent with the gauge conditions.
-In this section we show that for solution (\ref{sol}), i.e. AdS metric with two gauge fields, the consistency requires that the gauge transformations of both of the gauge fields should be included in addition to the diffeomorphisms.
-For this propose we first determine the diffeomorphisms of the metric and its induction on the gauge fields.
-Next, we find the compensating gauge transformations leaving the gauge fields in the gauge condition (\ref{gcgc}).
+As discussed in \cite{CGLM,HS}, for the AdS solution with a gauge field the combination of diffeomorphism and gauge transformation should be consistent with the gauge conditions.
+In this section we show that for solution (\ref{sol}), i.e. AdS metric with two gauge fields, the consistency requires that the gauge transformations of both of the gauge fields should be included in addition to the diffeomorphism.
+For this propose we first determine the diffeomorphism of the metric and its induction on the gauge fields.
+Then, we find the compensating gauge transformations leaving the gauge fields in the gauge condition (\ref{gcgc}).